Xetibo/ReSet-Doc/sections/introduction.typ

 As explained in @Objectives, this thesis will include exemplary plugins.
-For these plugins, existing solutions for specific environments are analyzed in TODO, which is used to create a mockup in TODO.
-This information is used to create the plugins in @ExemplaryPluginAnalysis, with the results being tested by users in
+For these plugins, existing solutions for specific environments are analyzed in
+@ExemplaryPluginAnalysis, which is used to create a mockup in @PluginUIMockups.
+This information is used to create the plugins in @ExemplaryPluginAnalysis, with the results being tested by users in @UserTesting.
-@UserTesting.

 At last, the conclusion of this thesis and potential future work is found in
 @Conclusion.